talhasch/stnm/README.md

 *Most STNM commands output in json format for easy integration.*

-### Available commands

 ### `$ stnm install`

-stacks-blockchain auto installer.
-If you don't have stacks blockchain (stacks-node) installed on your system run this command to install it.
+Stacks blockchain auto installer.
+This command would be your first step if you haven't compiled stacks blockchain binary yet.

 ### `$ stnm status`